-When I first started writing, I made all the mistakes I have described.
-All of them, and many times over.
+When I first started writing, I made all the mistakes described in this article—and many times over.

-It takes time and practice to learn how to write, and write it well.
-However, it can be a rapid learning curve if you always have your reader as the most important person in your story.
+Learning how to write and write well takes time and practice.
+However, it can be a rapid learning curve if you always make your reader the most important person when writing your story.

-Think about how they will read and enjoy your writing.
+Think about how readers feel when they read your writing.